The-Well-BC/concierge-bot/README.md

 ```
 npm i
 ```
 - Make sure you create a .env file.
 Use the .env.sample file as reference.

 - To run, type `npm start` into your terminal

 ### Tests
+`npm run test` will run all tests, while `npm run test:dev` will run only tests with #dev in the test title.

 Mocha and chai are used in the testing suites.